hackergrrl/nano-ecs/README.md

 ### Querying Entities

-The entity manager is setup with indexed queries, allowing extremely fast querying of the current entities.
-Querying entities returns an array of entities.
+The entity manager indexes entities and their components, allowing extremely fast queries.

+Entity queries return an array of entities.

 Get all entities that have a specific set of components: